Imdadulislam/car-house-website/README.md

 <li>Bangladesh is now a digital country</li>
 <li>As a digital country we need online services in every where</li>
 <li>I created this website for every people who can easyly buy car from this website</li>
-<li>As I am junior web developer I just tried to create with my learning ability</li>
+<li>As I am junior MERN stack developer I just tried to create with my learning ability</li>
 <li>This site is made with react library, so that user will have a great experience with it.</li>
 <li>Hope your will have a good experience with this site...</li>